snehashis1997/Implementing-Deep-Learning-in-the-eld-of-Radiology-and-Health-Care-using-Python/README.md

 # Implementing-Deep-Learning-in-the-field-of-Radiology-and-Health-Care-using-Python
-During my internship at “RAD365” (https://www.rad365.com/), I was design various classiﬁcation and segmentation CNN models using Python Keras, Opencv, Sklearn etc. libraries.
+During my internship at “RAD365” (currently it is https://hailth.ai/), I was design various classiﬁcation and segmentation CNN models using Python Keras, Opencv, Sklearn etc. libraries.
 Here I implement CNN models for CT, MRI, X-RAY images.

 # Libraries used in this project:
 1. Numpy -- for matrix and array related operations